TokenBrice/blog/content/posts/2022/nft-defi-infrastructure.md

 ---
-title: "NFTfi: NFT meets DeFi, liquidity and leverage ensues"
+title: "NFTfi: NFT meets DeFi, liquidity and leverage ensue"
 description: "DeFi offers NFT projects tools to solve their main limitations (like liquidity) while NFTs allow to make DeFi more fun and digestible: a perfect pairing?"
 date: '2022-03-29T01:13:50.191Z'
 categories: [🃏 NFT]